 Getting into splitboarding used to be as simple as cutting a board in half and fixing your regular bindings to a pivoting plate.
-Actually...
-That was never easy.
+Actually... that was never easy.
 It was a messy endeavor that had the tendency to ruin snowboards and days out in the mountains.
-As the sport has grown so has the refinement and complexity of the gear.
+To the rejoice of snowboarders worldwide, getting into the backcountry is easier than ever because as the sport has progressed so has the gear.
 Here is what to look for when choosing your splitboarding setup.

-In ski touring there are brands that focus on lightweight skis designed for the uptrack.
-However, in snowboarding every company has jumped on the splitboard band wagon, but it takes more than just cutting a solid board in half to make a split that rides well.
-Although there are several snowboard companies that offer a great split, we at Cripple Creek Backcountry work with brands like Voile and Jones that have a focused splitboard line to fill all the quiver slots in the backcountry.
+In ski touring there are brands that focus specifically on lightweight skis designed for the uptrack.
+However, in snowboarding every company has jumped on the splitboard band wagon.
+While every company makes some version of a backcountry board, not all splitboards are created equal.
+It takes more than just cutting a solid board in half to make a split that rides well.
+Although there are several snowboard companies that offer a great split, we at Cripple Creek Backcountry work with brands like Jones, Weston and Voile that have a focused splitboard line to fill all the quiver slots in the backcountry.

 Jones has been the front runner in Splitboard tech.
-Most impressive about the Jones boards are how incredibly lightweight they are.
-But it is the small nuances where these boards really shine.
-The Mellow Magne-Traction on both the outside edges while you are riding and the inside edges when you are skinning that really grip the snow even on nasty hard pack days.
+Most impressive about the Jones boards are how lightweight they are and the small nuances that really make these boards really shine.
+Magne-Traction on both the outside edges while you are riding and the inside edges when you are skinning really grip the snow on both the up and downhill- even on nasty hard pack days.
 The notches in the tail allow for quick and secure skin attachments as seen on all of our lightweight touring skis.
-In there high-end carbon splits they have gone to a BOLT-LESS BRIDGE that finally keeps the hardware from showing on the base.
+Karakoram clips provide an active connection that means your board feels like a solid board for the downhill.
+In their high-end models they have also gone to a bolt-less bridge that keeps the hardware from showing on the base.

 Voile has been the workhorse splitboard brand since the beginning.
 In fact, they are the only company that doesn't even make a solid!
 With Voile you are not getting the crazy tech that we see on Jones boards but you save on the price tag.
 Their boards all range in the $550-$650 range and come with their new channel puck system to make setup way easier and saves you another $55+ on buying your own pucks!